Scout24/afp-alppaca/README.rst

 About
 =====

-This prefeteches and proxies AWS temporary credentials from the `AWS Federation Proxy
+This prefetches and proxies AWS temporary credentials from the `AWS Federation Proxy
 (AFP) <https://github.com/ImmobilienScout24/afp-core>`__.